osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

 ---

 # Indexes
 Indexes speed up and order the results of searches.
-A key uniquely identifies a record within a collection of records.
-Keys are unique within the collection.
+An key uniquely identifies a record within a collection of records.
+In SDS, the key of an SdsType is also an index, referred to as the *primary index*.

-In SDS, the key of an SdsType is also an index.
-The key is often referred to as the *primary index,* while all other indexes are referred to as *secondary indexes* or *secondaries*.
+For consistency, index will be used in place of key throughout the documentation.

-An SdsType that is used to define an SdsStream must specify a key.
+An SdsType that is used to define an SdsStream must specify SdsProperty `IsKey`.
 When inserting data into an SdsStream, every key value must be unique.
 SDS will not store more than a single event for a given key; an event with a particular key may be deleted or updated, but two events with the same key cannot exist.

-In .NET, the SdsType properties that define the key are identified using an ``OSIsoft.Sds.SdsMemberAttribute`` and setting its ``IsKey`` field to true.
-If the key consists of only a single property it is permissible to use the ``System.ComponentModel.DataAnnotations.KeyAttribute``.
-In the SdsType, the Property or Properties representing the key have their ``SdsTypeProperty.IsKey`` field set to true.
+In .NET, the SdsType properties that define the index are identified using an ``OSIsoft.Sds.SdsMemberAttribute`` and setting its ``IsKey`` field to true.
+If the index consists of only a single property it is permissible to use the ``System.ComponentModel.DataAnnotations.KeyAttribute``.
+In the SdsType, the Property or Properties representing the index have their ``SdsTypeProperty.IsKey`` field set to true.

 Secondary indexes are defined on SdsStreams and are applied to a single property.
 You can define many secondary indexes.
 Secondary index values need not be unique.